h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + setModelTransitionAggregated for independent variable scatterplots DONE   so that they transition on model change as well
 + test update pattern transitions with multiple scatterplots
++ persist filtered state after scatterplot update
 + test update pattern transitions with boxplots
 + handle interrupted scatterplot transitions nicely
 + improve scatterplot transitions
++ figure out how to accept a dynamic number of input parameters

 ### multiple datsets features